nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <i>Similarly, the above implementation applies to `deadline` and `event` tasks but with different arguments.</i>

-**Note:** The command can only work if a task with the same description is not already present in Pied Piper.
+:information_source: **Note:**The command can only work if a task with the same description is not already present in Pied Piper.
 Additionally, the above implmentation comes with the `edittask` feature, which allows the user to edit the details of a task in the task book.

 The following sequence diagram shows how the addition operation works: